Skip to content

 Cosine of angle?

-Put simply, feed the figures into the Cosine calculadora widget and it'll show the working.
+Put simply, feed the figures into the Cosine Calculator widget and it'll show the working.
 Compute cosine of any angle in degrees or radians, and use the inverse (arccos) to find an angle from a ratio.
 Ideal for trigonometry homework and surveying.
 In a right-angled triangle, cosine of an angle is the adjacent side divided by the hypotenuse. cos(60°) = 0.5; cos(0°) = 1; cos(90°) = 0.

 Arccos calculadora?

-Short answer: the underlying formula is **cos(θ) = adjacent / hypotenuse**.
+The direct take: the underlying formula is **cos(θ) = adjacent / hypotenuse**.
 In a right-angled triangle, cosine of an angle is the adjacent side divided by the hypotenuse. cos(60°) = 0.5; cos(0°) = 1; cos(90°) = 0.

 Cos 30 degrees?